Photo by Bob Wilson

 The site of the first Grant County Seat and Court House of 1871 is located east of Bear Creek on Main Street.
 The "hanging" tree in front of the old Court House is said to have brought Western justice during troubled times in Pinos Altos.

-The Pinos Altos cemetery, just north of Saint Alexis Catholic Church, dedicated on July 17, 1888, is where Captain Marston and his brother Virgil are buried next to each other.
+is where Captain Marston and his brother Virgil are buried next to each other.
 The miners erected the cross on Cross Mountain north of town after an agreement with the Indians - no more killings as long as the cross remained.

 The Continental Divide RV Park is located across from the Gold Rush Cafe and offers many spaces.